novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

 `Confluent` (company behind kafka now), this package had one big issue, it was not supporting SASL out of the box.
 On github, it's README file mentioned that this is a wrapper package on their existing C/C++ library `librdkafka` and for SASL, simply installing it from pypi and using in our code, won't work.
 We would need to install using *source distribution*, which then link the SASL feature.Normally, you would expect from any package manager to install the library and then you can start using it, but in above case we have to do some extra steps.

 #### Packages
 Languages like java has a concept of bytecode, so every dependency you would include in your code would eventually have a jar file hosted on some repository, and JVM will take care of converting and executing it on any platform, hence abstracting away the complexity of creating platform dependent binaries.

-Javascript is also same in that regard but since most js frameworks are using nodejs, which provides engine to run the js on any machine but also abstracts the complexity of running your js program on any platform.Python also uses interpreter Cython to compile and execute the code on any platform.
+Javascript is also same in that regard as most modern js frameworks are using nodejs, which provides engine to run the js on any machine as well as abstracts away the complexity of running your js program on any platform.
+Similarly python also uses interpreter Cython to compile and execute the code on any platform.
 Since both node and Cython are written in C/C++, its natural to have the API available so that you can extend the capabilities of these languages.

-Python has two types of packages pure python or wrapper packages around native libraries written in c, c++, rust etc etc. As you might have got the idea that pure packages are written completely in python and you just install and use them.Wrapper packages requires more to setup and use because of inherited complexity of the platform on which it will run.
+Python has two types of packages pure python or wrapper packages around native libraries written in c, c++, rust etc etc. As you might have got the idea that pure packages are written completely in python and you just install and use them.
+Wrapper packages requires more to setup and use because of inherited complexity of the platform on which it will run.
 These packages are mostly written in C/C++ and hence require platform specific tools to compile these.

 #### My toy example
 Before we dive into how these packages are installed and setup, let's understand the python C/C++ extension API with a small example.

 Let's say you have your own module which offers a function sort, which will take a list and will return the sorted list.
 ```python
 from wildsort import sort